osmehlik/processing-sketches/README.md

 Everything inside this directory is licensed under a very permissive 2-clause BSD license.
-(Detailed text of license is at the beginning of each *.pde file.)
+(Detailed text of license is in LICENSE file.)

 Contact
 -------